Overview

 iotc_p1

-For API performance reasons, the get_raster()
+For API performance reasons, the get_raster() function

 restricts individual queries to a single year of data.
 However, even